Lowercase letters don’t ordinarily need letterspacing.

 letter-spacing property in the range

 em is 100% of the font size, so this is equivalent to 5–12%).

 These are not absolute limits—use your judgment.
 But avoid the common error of spreading letters too far apart.
 If the spaces between letters are large enough to fit more letters, you’ve gone overboard.

 Typographer Frederic Goudy is famously credited with opining that

 “Anyonewho would letterspace lowercase would steal sheep”.
 But a few sources claim that his original comment concerned blackletter fonts, not lowercase, and that he used a more colorful verb than “steal”.

-I accept the minority view on Goudy’s comment.
-As Goudy was doubtless aware, sometimes lowercase should be letterspaced.
-Fonts intended for body text have spacing optimized for the 10–12 point range.
-But typographers will often add letterspacing to lowercase text smaller than 10 point to keep the spaces between letters distinct.
+I accept the minority view on Goudy’s comment because, as Goudy was doubtless aware, sometimes lowercase should be letterspaced.
+Fonts intended for body text have spacing optimized for body-text point sizes (approximately 9–13 point).
+But typographers will often add letterspacing to lowercase text smaller than 9 point in order to keep the spaces between letters distinct.
 Similarly, typographers will often remove letterspacing from lowercase text used at larger sizes (e.g., headlines).